ibm-cloud-docs/monitoring/teams.md

     * [Optional] Enable or disable **Infrastructure Events**.
 Check this box to allow members to view all custom infrastructure events from every user and Sysdig agent.
 When is not checked, users can see infrastructure events that are sent specifically to this team.

-6. Add members to the team.
-Click **Assign user**.
-Search for a user and add it.